How to Write Sales Emails People Actually Like

 • Review your current personas and customer research

-• Update them with voice of customer data
+• Refresh them with fresh voice-of-customer data

 Thank you!